gioleppe/pastadizer/README.md

 Packet Size Typical Distribution Analyzer for Network Management 19/20 Class.

-This tool gets two or more .pcap files as input and outputs the number of flux pairs that are more distant than a certain threshold.
+This tool gets two or more .pcap files as input and outputs the number of flow pairs that are more distant than a certain threshold.

 You can pass the threshold as a command line argument